 One such spinoff, in a literal sense, is Bitcoin Cash (BCH).
 The major cryptocurrency that emerged out of at least 105 Bitcoin modifications, or hard forks, that happened over the past decade, Bitcoin Cash split off from the Bitcoin blockchain in 2017 and has since grown its peer-to-peer electronic cash system.
 Another Bitcoin alternative is Litecoin (LTC), an altcoin created in 2011 that aims to enable fast and low-cost payments to anyone in the world, using an altered, more agile version of the blockchain mechanics that are used for Bitcoin.

 There are also other digital payments-oriented altcoins, such as Stellar Lumens (XLM), XRP (XRP), and, yes, Dogecoin (DOGE).

 This category is more of an umbrella classification for several cryptocurrencies that are used in solutions built on top of blockchain platforms like Ethereum.
 Some of these tokens have since evolved to build their own blockchains and encompass multiple functions, including as DeFi instruments, native tokens for blockchains, and more.

-One such token is BNB (BNB), which evolved from an exchange token for paying transaction fees on the Binance exchange to a multi-purpose asset that serves as the native token of Binance Chain and Binance Smart Chain (BSC), among hundreds of other use cases.
+One such token is BNB (BNB), which evolved from an exchange token for paying transaction fees on the Binance exchange to a multi-purpose asset that serves as the native token of BNB Chain, among hundreds of other use cases.
 This flexibility in terms of utility has vaulted BNB to as high as No. 5 in the cryptocurrency rankings.